TheWhyofFry/biflabgit/bifblast1.md

 ```

 The parser yield a ``generator`` object, ``parsed_result``.
 Loosely, a generator object allows you to retrieve information (alignments in this case) one by one instead of getting all the results as one.
 This is useful if you intend to do massive BLAST queries.
 If you would like to get all the results into a list anyway, you can get all the generator has to give by directly calling ``list(parsed_result)``.
 There are three sequences in the file, and therefore three alignments are to be expected.
 The ``r`` variable is a placeholder for the first element in ``blast_result``.
 The ``a`` variable is the first alignment of the BLAST result and ``h`` is the first ``High Scoring Pair (HSP)`` of that result (i.e. the first hit).
 You can print the alignments/hits to give you a good visual representation.
 Refer to the BioPython cookbook on [parsing the results](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc93).
+Later on, when the web front-end is created, the more sophisticated aspects of the parser will be utilized.

+# Core development of BifBlast!

+Now that you're semi-familiar with the basic aspects of a local BLAST query and how to use BioPython to submit queries and results, we'll discuss the outline of the BifBlast! project.
+The project will be divided into two main parts:
+* Core BLAST module
+* Web front-end.

+These two parts need to be separated as it is preferable to keep things modular.
+For instance, if you wanted to create your own web front-end, you don't want to be dependent on the original web-front end to start from scratch.
+The core module will handle all the finer details of BLAST queries, database generation, parsing etc. The web front-end needs to interface with this core module, but should preferably not contain too much code that could have been included in the core module to start off with.

+# Goals
+* Develop a core backend that can:
+	* Create a BLAST database from a list of sequences
+	* Perform arbitrary blasts against this database
+	* Parse the results
+	* Keep a reference of the created BLAST databases in a SQLite database
+	* Allow the module to be executed as a stand-alone application
+		* e.g. ``python -m bifblast --createdb MYBLASTDB --sequences MYSEQUENCES --dbtype nt``
+* Transform this into a neat Python package
+* Continuously update the Git repository

 ### Module overview